mherrera01/chat-server-haskell/README.md

 # chat-server-haskell

-A simple chat server made with Haskell using the [Yesod framework](https://www.yesodweb.com/).
+A rest chat server made with Haskell using the
+[Yesod framework](https://www.yesodweb.com/).
 It is implemented taking advantage of the STM technology for clients concurrency.

 ## Build

+> **_NOTE_**: Building the project could take a while if it is the first time installing the package dependencies defined in the package.yaml file.

 ### Environment